runtimeverification/haskell-backend/design-decisions/2020-01-02-Side-conditions-for-predicates.md

 We could do a two-step simplification (not implemented at the time when this document is being written).
-Let's say `C` is the top-level condition (as mentioned above, `C` is either the top level condition from the previous rewrite step or `⊤` when evaluating the current top-level condition).
+Let's say `C` is the top-level condition (as mentioned above, when evaluating the current top-level condition, `C` is either the top level condition from the previous rewrite step or `⊤`).
 Then we do this:

 1. Let us say that a sub-term `σ` of a predicate `P` yields